math-comp/analysis/README.md

 This library was inspired by the [Coquelicot library](http://coquelicot.saclay.inria.fr/) by Sylvie Boldo, Catherine Lelay, and Guillaume Melquiond.
-`topology.v` and `normedtype.v` contained a reimplementation of file `Hierarchy.v` from the library Coquelicot.
+In the first releases, `topology.v` and `normedtype.v` contained a reimplementation of the file `Hierarchy.v` from the library Coquelicot.

-The instantiation of the mathematical structures of the Mathematical Components library with the real numbers of the standard Coq library used a well-known file (`Rstruct.v`) from the [CoqApprox library](http://tamadi.gforge.inria.fr/CoqApprox/) (with modifications from various authors).
+The instantiation of the mathematical structures of the Mathematical Components library with the real numbers of the standard Coq library used a well-known file (`Rstruct.v`) from the [CoqApprox library](http://tamadi.gforge.inria.fr/CoqApprox/) (with modifications by various authors).

-Our proof of Zorn's Lemma in `classical_sets.v` (NB: new filename) is a reimplementation of the one by Daniel Schepler (https://github.com/coq-community/zorns-lemma); we also took inspiration from his work on topology (https://github.com/coq-community/topology) for parts of `topology.v`.
+The proof of Zorn's Lemma in `classical_sets.v` (NB: new filename) was a reimplementation of the one by Daniel Schepler (https://github.com/coq-community/zorns-lemma) but it has been rewritten for version 1.3.0;
+we also originally took inspiration from Schepler's work on topology (https://github.com/coq-community/topology) for parts of `topology.v`.

 [ORIGINAL_FILES.md](ORIGINAL_FILES.md) gives more details about the